.

 Patient Identification Errors

-Mistakes in patient identification can have severe consequences, causing specimens to be misattributed or mixed up.
+Mistakes in patient identification can have severe consequences by causing specimens to be misattributed or mixed up.
 Providing that each specimen must not only be correctly linked to a patient but also tracked through various stages of processing and testing, ensuring accurate identification is critical.
-A single error in this chain can result in misdiagnosis, incorrect treatment, and even worse, harm to the patient.
+A single error in this chain can result in misdiagnosis, incorrect treatment, and worse, harm to the patient.

 Prevention Strategies for Patient Identification Errors